 The educational services provided by the Association can only be effective if its activities are grounded in Christ (God) and His Word.
 The Association shall operate on the following Biblical Basis.

-God created all things of His own sovereign will(11), and by His Word they are sustained and controlled(12).
+God created all things of His own sovereign will(12), and by His Word they are sustained and controlled(13).

 The Bible, which is comprised of the books of the Old and New Testament, is the inspired, inerrant, infallible and sufficient Word of God, and the only absolute rule for all faith and conduct.
-It is indispensable and determinative for our knowledge of God(37), of ourselves, and the rest of creation(38).
+It is indispensable and determinative for our knowledge of God(38), of ourselves, and the rest of Creation(39).

 This gracious plan of God whereby He promises to grant to His people all the blessings of eternal life is sometimes referred to as “the Covenant”.

-God’s Covenant is revealed throughout the Bible(43).
-Although it is administered differently in the Old and New Testaments, the ultimate focus throughout Scripture remains on the saving work of Jesus Christ through whom all the eternal blessings of the Covenant for all God’s people throughout history have been secured for all eternity(44).
+God’s Covenant is revealed throughout the Bible(44).
+Although it is administered differently in the Old and New Testaments, the ultimate focus throughout Scripture remains on the saving work of Jesus Christ through whom all the eternal blessings of the Covenant for all God’s people throughout history have been secured for all eternity(45).

-The school/s of the Association aim(s) to be Christ-centred and Biblically based Educational Communities, and intend to maintain the following distinctively Christian characteristics:
+The educational services provided by the Association aim(s) to be Christ-centred and Biblically based Educational Communities, and intend to maintain the following distinctively Christian characteristics:

-The school community recognises the inter-related role of parents, the church, and the state in the education of children.
+The Christian Education community recognises the inter-related role of parents, the church, and the state in the education of children.
 As a community we: